dharmik529/CampusAgile/reports/report2.md

 #### Progress and Issues
 - Setup Postman for API testing
 - Finished the living document
-- Collaborated with the backend team to help with schema

 #### Goals for Next Week
 - Implement schemas into nest.js